Biblical inerrancy: Meaning of "Word of God"

 Much debate over the kind of authority that should be accorded biblical texts centers on what is meant by the "Word of God".
 The term can refer to Christ himself as well as to the proclamation of his ministry as kerygma.
-However, biblical inerrancy differs from this orthodoxy in viewing the Word of God to mean the entire text of the Bible when interpreted didactically as God's teaching.
+However, total biblical inerrancy differs from this orthodoxy in viewing the Word of God to mean the entire text of the Bible when interpreted didactically as God's teaching.
 The idea of the Bible itself as the Word of God, as being itself God's revelation, is criticized in neo-orthodoxy.
 Here the Bible is seen as a unique witness to the people and deeds that do make up the Word of God.
 However, it is a wholly human witness.
 All books of the Bible were written by human beings.
 Thus, whether the Bible is—in whole or in part—the Word of God is not clear.
 However, some argue that the Bible can still be construed as the "Word of God" in the sense that these authors' statements may have been representative of, and perhaps even directly influenced by, God's own knowledge.

 There is only one instance in the Bible where the phrase "the Word of God" refers to something written.
 The reference is to the Decalogue.
 However, most other references are to reported speech preserved in the Bible.
-The New Testament also contains a number of statements that refer to passages from the Old Testament as God's words, for instance Romans 3:2,d (which says that the Jews have been "entrusted with the very words of God"), or the book of Hebrews, which often prefaces Old Testament quotations with words such as "God says".
+The New Testament also contains a number of statements that refer to passages from the Old Testament as God's words, for instance Romans 3:2, d (which says that the Jews have been "entrusted with the very words of God"), or the book of Hebrews, which often prefaces Old Testament quotations with words such as "God says".
 The Bible also contains words spoken by human beings about God, such as Eliphaz (Job 42:7) and the prayers and songs of the Psalter.
 That these are God's words addressed to humanity was at the root of a lively medieval controversy.
 The idea of the word of God is more that God is encountered in scripture, than that every line of scripture is a statement made by God.

-While the phrase "the Word of God" is never applied to the modern Bible within the Bible itself, supporters of inerrancy argue that this is because the Biblical canon was not closed.
+While the phrase "the Word of God" is never applied to the modern Bible within the Bible itself, supporters of total inerrancy argue that this is because the Biblical canon was not closed.
 In 1 Thessalonians 2:23 the apostle Paul wrote to the church in Thessalonica, "When you received the word of God which you heard from us, you welcomed it not as the word of men, but as it is in truth, the word of God."